June 19, 2019

 “All the old people are gone,” Wiles reflects, remembering how she had been allowed to take pictures of the elders at the local senior centers where her work vividly portrays connections she has made.

 Wiles pays tributes to a man who became her good friend back at Indiana State University who once advised her, “Treat people like people and develop a connection with all,” which is advice she lives up to even today.
 “Strength is being a part of the healing without knowing you’re a part of it,” Wiles states.
 Knowing the Wind River Reservation adds value to her book Arapaho Journeys, in it, she shares many of the stories told by the Native elders who are no longer here.
 Story after story her book is full of stories and photographs, bringing alive the memories of those no longer here.
 Wiles used seven years of her time to finalize what has kept valued memories sacred.

 In her second book, which will be released soon, Wiles continues sharing interviews and photographs of those who didn’t fit into the pages of her first book.
 Telling exactly how things were from the 1930’s, Wiles develops the images of her found friends through stories of the boarding school era, through conversations, and through making connections.
 All the while she provides a bright light of hope for today and into the future.

 Sara Wiles is a Wyoming woman who I feel has helped shape a community by taking life’s points, leading them through what the universe speaks.
 Wiles says she isn’t scared of the Reservation because the Reservation is her home, and she strongly encourages others to live by her example.
-Sara Wiles’ second book, The Arapaho Way: Continuity and Change on the Wind River Reservation is set to release on November 1, 2019.
+Sara Wiles’ second book, The Arapaho Way: Continuity and Change on the Wind River Reservation is was released on November 1, 2019.